 For many people Sunday morning is the day where you have a really scrumptious and delicious breakfast.
 There are many choices for delicious breakfast foods.
-Bacon, eggs, baked beans, cereals, yoghurt, waffles, cheese, bread, fruit, juices, cold cuts, but the best of all, in my humble opinion is the fluffy American pancake.
+Bacon, eggs, baked beans, cereals, yogurt, waffles, cheese, bread, fruit, juices, cold cuts, but the best of all, in my humble opinion, is the fluffy American pancake.
 This is my recipe for sourdough pancakes.

-When you say pancakes, people probably have their regional version of this delicious food in the minds, which is probably not the same as yours.
+When you say pancakes, people probably have their regional version of this delicious food in their minds, which is probably not the same as yours.

 In this recipe today I am showing you how to make the American pancake in a version made with sourdough discard.

 All of the flour in the recipe will be in the pre-ferment, which means you will get a lot of developed taste.

 The reason we use a pre-ferment is to avoid a sour taste in the pancakes since your discard could have been standing around in the fridge for weeks or even months and could have become very sour.